- Home

 Other activities

-We created opportunities to think about environmental initiatives from different perspectives through activities such as asking people to submit photos of the natural environment around them and providing environmentally friendly lunch menus.
+At the headquarters, we created opportunities to think about environmental initiatives from different perspectives through activities such as asking people to submit photos of the natural environment around them and providing environmentally friendly lunch menus.

 Information Disclosure Based on the TCFD Recommendations